Referencing is a standardised system of recording the breadth of your reading and the sources you have used in an assignment.

 Key terms for referencing

-Click on the words below to see a description of what they mean in the context of your university studies.
+Click on the words below to see what they mean in the context of your university studies.

 Evaluate your referencing habits by taking our quiz.
 If you have already enrolled on succeed@solent, jump to step 2.